Xilinx/Embedded-Design-Tutorials/docs/Introduction/ZynqMPSoC-EDT/7-design1-using-gpio-timer-interrupts.md

 ### Adding the AXI Timer and AXI GPIO IP

-1. Adding the AXI Timer IP
+1. Adding the AXI Timer IP:

     - Right-click in the block diagram and select **Add IP** from the IP catalog.

     - In the catalog, select **AXI Timer**.
 The IP Details information displays, as shown in the following figure.

     ![](./media/image97.jpeg)

     - Double-click the **AXI Timer** IP to add it to the design.

-2. Review **AXI Timer** configurations
+2. Review the **AXI Timer** configurations:

     - Double-click the **AXI Timer** IP block to configure the IP, as shown in following figure.